There are a number of reasons to use custom packaging for the parcels you ship.

-Of course, not every brand can afford to completely outfit each of their parcels in custom packaging.
+Of course, not every brand can afford to outfit each of their parcels in custom packaging completely.
 Even very large brands may find they don’t have the budget to go all out.
 So we put together a list of six cost-effective custom packaging ideas for any budget to help take your brand to the next level.
 Use them together or apart.

 1. Include personal notes.